raravena80/blog/content/post/2018-04-07-running-scylla-in-kata.md

 ![99thlatency](https://user-images.githubusercontent.com/7659560/38460171-92dd7064-3a69-11e8-8196-eb9774e18238.png)

-Results show that for Op rate having our 2 node Scylla cluster on the same machine running on 2 Kata containers is actually about 40% slower for writes and 80% slower for reads than running Scylla on 2 containers on bare metal.
+Results show that for Op rate having our 2 node Scylla cluster on the same machine running on 2 Kata containers is about 40% slower for writes and 80% slower for reads than running Scylla on 2 containers on bare metal.
 Other metrics such as latency show similar patterns in where it's higher for Kata containers.
 This makes sense since Virtualization adds an extra layer.

-Read performance overall is actually slower in both cases since Scylla was not started with any tuning and both nodes are running on the same machine.
+Read performance overall is slower in both cases since Scylla was not started with any tuning and both nodes are running on the same machine.
 What is more interesting is that the read performance is slower for Kata by a higher percentage than writes.
-I can't make a definitive conclusion on why this is the case but my guess is that the I/O between the client and the VM is going through the kata-shim which is adding extra overhead.
+I can't make a definitive conclusion on why this is the case, but I guess is that the I/O between the client and the VM is going through the kata-shim which is adding extra overhead.

-I expect these numbers to get better as the Kata team continues to tune the qemu parameters and establishes best practices for Kata containers.
-As well as some of the vendors such as Intel and AMD making it easier to improve performance and security.
-For example in real world applications you would make sure that your VM is talking directly to the hardware and in most cases you would want to run your Scylla nodes on separate metal.
+I expect these numbers to get better as the Kata team continues to tune the qemu parameters and establishes best practices for Kata containers as well as some of the vendors making it easier to improve performance and security such as Intel and AMD.
+For example, in real-world applications you would make sure that your VM is talking directly to the hardware and in most cases, you would want to run your Scylla nodes on separate metal.

 Due to privacy concerns, compliance requirements such as [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), and bugs such as [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)), more organizations will continue to adopt running containers in a secure way.
-Although we are very early in the Kata project I'm pretty excited about its ability to run reliable and secure workloads.
-Performance will only get better with support for more applications with different types of memory, storage and networking requirements.
-Also, as the team continues to add resources we'll be doing more benchmarks with different types of hardware and more machines in different cluster configurations, so stay tuned.
+Although we are very early in the Kata project, I'm pretty excited about its ability to run reliable and secure workloads.
+The performance will only get better with support for more applications with different types of memory, storage and networking requirements.
+Also, as the team continues to add resources we'll be doing more benchmarks with hardware and more machines in different cluster configurations, so stay tuned.

-It's worth mentioning that there's also another interesting blog explaining how to run Scylla in Kubernetes [here](https://www.scylladb.com/2018/03/29/scylla-kubernetes-overview/) .
+It's worth mentioning that there's also another interesting [blog](https://www.scylladb.com/2018/03/29/scylla-kubernetes-overview/) explaining how to run Scylla in Kubernetes.
 So you can also run Scylla in Kata Containers on top of Kubernetes using Stateful sets.

 Go Kata!